dplusplus1024/ecdsa-bitcoin-nonces/BIP.md

 Every ECDSA signature needs a one-time secret number, the nonce `k`.
 This document standardises how a Bitcoin signer chooses it.

-The first part covers a signer working alone, such as a software wallet: derive `k` with RFC 6979 from the key and the message, optionally mixed with fresh randomness, and retry with a counter until the signature is its minimum size ("low-R grinding").
+The first part covers a signer working alone, such as a software wallet: derive `k` from the key and the message with RFC 6979, with no added randomness, and retry with a counter until the signature is its minimum size ("low-R grinding").
+This is what software wallets such as Bitcoin Core already do; writing it down bit-for-bit makes every signature reproducible, and therefore auditable.

-The second part is an optional protocol for the common two-device setup, a software wallet driving a hardware signer.
-The wallet contributes randomness to the signer's nonce and can verify afterwards that it was really used, so even a malicious signer cannot smuggle data out through its signatures.
-This "anti-exfil" protocol is the one Blockstream Jade and the BitBox02 already ship, written down in one place, plus the PSBT fields needed to run it between any wallet and any signer.
+The second part is an optional nonce tweak ("anti-exfil") for the two-device setup — a software wallet driving a hardware signer.
+The wallet supplies randomness that is tweaked into the signer's nonce point, and it can verify afterwards that the tweak was really applied, so even a malicious signer cannot smuggle data out through its signatures.
+The protocol is the one Blockstream Jade and the BitBox02 already ship, written down in one place, plus new PSBT fields to run it between any wallet and any signer.

 ## Motivation